dayton-outar/smpl/README.md

 ![Apache Ant](.attachments/apache-ant.png)
 ## Installation

+## Usage

+...

+How can this be used in another java file?

+Reference example README.
+Demo ability of SMPL.

+## Contributing

+### Folder Structure

+The workspace contains two folders by default, where:

+- `src`: the folder to maintain sources
+- `lib`: the folder to maintain dependencies

 The `JAVA DEPENDENCIES` view allows you to manage your dependencies.
 More details can be found [here](https://github.com/microsoft/vscode-java-pack/blob/master/release-notes/v0.9.0.md#work-with-jar-files-directly).